nelsonj1614/Data_Projects_TripleTen/04_Telecom_Churn_Classification/README.md

 Key insights from the data are explored through data visualization.
 The class imbalance (Churn), univariate distributions (through histograms and bar charts) and relationships between data (scatterplots) are explored.

 **Step 5: Data Preparation**
 A pipeline is constructed through which the data can be preprocessed before being passed to a model (estimator).
 This includes scaling (for numeric features) and encoding (for categorical features).
+Since there is a class imbalance, the data is upsampled.

 **Step 6: Machine Learning Modeling**
 The data is trained on several models by cross evaluation.
-At this stage no hyperparameters are tuned.
-The metric scores of each are recorded and the best performing model proceeds to the next stage.
+Each model undergoes hyperparameter tuning via GridSearchCV to find the optimal parameters.
+The metric scores of each are recorded and the best performing model proceeds is selected.

-**Step 7: Model Tuning**
 The best performing model undergoes hyperparameter tuning via GridSearchCV to find the optimal hyperparamters.

 ## Data Insights